Nereka38/calculator-react/README.md

-# 💻React Exercises💻
+# 💻React Exercise: Calculator💻

-Some small and easy exercises to learn React.js.
+Some small and easy exercise to learn React.js.

 ## ⚙️ How Install This Project